frictionlessdata/frictionless-py/docs/tutorials/schemes/multipart-tutorial.md

 resource.write('tmp/table{number}.json', scheme="multipart", control={"chunkSize": 1000000})
 ```

-## Configuring Local Data
+## Using Control

-There is a control to configure how Frictionless read files using this scheme.
+There is a control to configure how Frictionless handle files using this scheme.
 For example:

 ```python title="Python"
 from frictionless import Resource